Saturday, 28 December 2024

 We become what we think.
 We are what we think.
 Each statement is rooted in logic.
 There’s no denying the fact that we’re constantly thinking.

-Thoughts are fluid.
-They come, they go—some barely noticed, others lingering just long enough to spark a new thought.
+Thoughts come and go—some barely noticed, others lingering just long enough to spark a new thought.
 When we obsess, we hold on to certain thoughts and replay them over and over: worry, regret, excitement.
 And only we hold the power to give them weight and permanence.
 Thoughts that stay eventually shape and define us.

 Today, I’d like to step away from the mind and talk about the heart.
 I feel, therefore I am.
 This statement isn’t grounded in logic or reason; it doesn’t try to prove anything.